apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 is divided into [Splits](#split-and-splitstate).
 Readers request splits from the [SplitEnumerator](#splitenumerator-and-splitenumeratorstate) and the resulting splits are assigned to them in return.

-Luckily for us Flink provides the [SourceReaderBase](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/connector/base/source/reader/SourceReaderBase.html) implementation that takes care of the synchronization between the readers and the main thread.
+Flink provides the [SourceReaderBase](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/connector/base/source/reader/SourceReaderBase.html) implementation that takes care of the synchronization between the readers and the main thread.
 Flink also provides a useful extension to this class for most cases: [SingleThreadMultiplexSourceReaderBase](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/connector/base/source/reader/SingleThreadMultiplexSourceReaderBase.html).
 This class avoids having to specify the threading model as it is already configured to read splits with one thread using one